Why Is Credit Monitoring Important?

 Does Credit Monitoring Monitor My Credit with All Three Bureaus?

-Each of Equifax’s credit monitoring services monitor the three credit reporting bureaus for changes to your credit file.
+Each of Equifax’s credit monitoring products monitor the three credit reporting bureaus for changes to your credit file.

 Does Credit Monitoring